wofsauge/IsaacDocs/docs/Room.md

 ### Get·Water·Current () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### [Vector](Vector.md) GetWaterCurrent ( ) {: .copyable aria-label='Functions' }
-Returns a vector corresponding to any water current in the room
+Returns a vector corresponding to any water current in the room.

 ___
 ### Has·Curse·Mist () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### boolean HasCurseMist ( ) {: .copyable aria-label='Functions' }
-Returns true if the player is inside the abandoned mineshaft
+Returns true if the player is inside the abandoned mineshaft.

 ___
 ### Has·Lava () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### boolean HasLava ( ) {: .copyable aria-label='Functions' }
+Returns true if the room contains lava.

+???- warning "Warning"
-Returns true if the room contains lava pits
+    This function will return `true` if the room contains lava even if there are no pits to make the lava visible.

 ___
 ### Has·Slow·Down () {: aria-label='Functions' }